 Your broker should be able to walk you through the necessary decisions, potentially with help from designers.

-There are a variety of ways the fit out might play out, but the worst case scenario is the one where you’re responsible for overseeing every vendor interaction personally.
-With the fit out designed and confirmed, your new landlord may manage the vendors during this process.
+There are a variety of ways the fit-out might play out, but the worst case scenario is when you’re responsible for overseeing every vendor interaction personally.
+With the fit-out designed and confirmed, your new landlord may manage the vendors during this process.
 Your broker may play a role.

 Don’t handle it alone.